jcyesc/linux-kernel-development-101/labs/kernel-intro/ch6-modules/arm64-internal-module/README.md

 ```

 - tristate: It can have the values `Y`, `N` and `M`.
 The `Y` and `N` values
-        means the same as in `boot`. `M` means that the module will be compiled
+        means the same as in `bool`. `M` means that the module will be compiled
         but it won't be part of the kernel binary.
 The module can be uploaded
         using `insmod`.